zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 8.9 revision 17 active-X
+Version 8.9 revision 18 active-X

-help file now is completed use Help All to see all identifiers
+New About event for form controls and forms (fired when we press ctrl+F1) help file now is completed use Help All to see all identifiers

 http://georgekarras.blogspot.gr/